pinkpong111/Vector-Storm-Theory/README.md

 ### 3.2.6 Resolution Gap as Storm Driver [v1.3]

+> **Terminology — Resolution:** Throughout this section, "resolution" (ρ) denotes *causal distinguishability capacity* — the layer's ability to correctly process incoming information without forced compression.
+This is distinct from "fractal resolution level" (structural scale within the architecture).
+The resolution gap Δρ = ρ_sender − ρ_receiver measures the mismatch between information complexity and processing capacity — a negative gap is the information-theoretic precondition for Vector Storm onset.

 RBIT's central design variable — the resolution gap Δρ — provides the information-theoretic interpretation of what the S-equation describes dynamically.

 ```